afkpuezo/Employee-Reimbursement-System/README.md

 * The middle tier shall use Servlet technology for dynamic Web application development. [x]
 * The front-end view shall use HTML/JavaScript to make an application that can call server-side components. [x]
 * Passwords shall be encrypted in Java and securely stored in the database. [x]
-* The middle tier shall follow proper layered architecture, have reasonable (~70%) test coverage of the service layer, and implement log4j for appropriate logging. [x]
+* The middle tier shall follow proper layered architecture, have reasonable (~70%) test coverage of the service layer [x]

-**Stretch Goals:** *These will count for extra credit and are entirely optional*
-* Replace HTML/JavaScript with an Angular single page application.
-(We will learn Angular in Week 5)
-* Users can upload a document or image of their receipt when submitting reimbursements which can stored in the database and reviewed by a financial manager.
-* Application shall be hosted remotely on an EC2.
-* Static files (webpages) shall be hosted on an S3 bucket.